-Cincinnati Music Hall Guided Ghost Tours: is Music Hall haunted?
-Stories of ghosts in Music Hall are legendary and Music Hall is working to bring back Guided Ghost Tours.
+Stories of ghosts in Music Hall are legendary and once Music Hall re-opens, we will bring back Guided Ghost Tours.

 Groups that specialize in the paranormal often visit Music Hall to try to determine the presences of "other-worldly" figures.

 Whether you believe in ghosts or not, the experiences are real.

 Individuals who are not prone to making things up, either to get attention or to deliberately mislead, share their first-hand, spectral accounts.